Postroll/42Royal/README.md

 ## Features

 *  Game
     - Connected users can join or create a game
     - The game start in a lobby with a chat waiting for all players to be ready
     - The game last until a player has solved all the problems or until the time limit is reached
     - A ranking page is displayed
+![createRoom-screenshot]
+![game-screenshot]

 * Problems
   - It is possible to create and submit a new problem
   - New problems have a status of 'under review' and need to be accepted in the review page
   - There is an administration panel to see and edit any problems
+![newProblem-screenshot]
+![adminPanel-screenshot]

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->